China stocks slip on slowdown fears despite surprise rate cuts

 Several Chinese cities, including manufacturing hubs and popular tourist spots, imposed lockdown measures after fresh outbreaks of the more transmissible Omicron variant were found, casting doubts on a strong economic rebound.

-The unexpected rate cuts soothed some worries in the stock market about tight liquidity, with the blue-chip CSI300 jumping as much as 0.7% in early morning trade before gains were erased.
+The unexpected rate cuts soothed some worries in the stock market about the exit of crisis-mode monetary easing, with the blue-chip CSI300 jumping as much as 0.7% in early morning trade before gains were erased.

-“The rate cut is likely to assuage the market concern that Beijing may start to tighten liquidity on the margin.

-As such, the growth-oriented stock rebound may be prolonged,“ Clocktower’s Wang said.
-Shares in new energy companies soared, with photovoltaic firms jumping 4.1%, while new energy vehicles added 2.3%.

 Comments